Music

 Harmony, Form, and the Art of Technological Constraint

-This book distills these techniques into a theory of harmony and form for the analysis of NES music.
-It then uses this theory to analyze five landmark scores of the NES era: Super Mario Bros.
-Dragon Warrior Metroid Mega Man 2 and Silver Surfer.
-Both theory and analysis are scaffolded by a detailed description of the NES hardware and its attendant constraints highlighting the ever-evolving dialogue between technology commercial demand and artistic sensibility that characterizes video game music of the 1980s and 1990s.
+Andrew Schartmann distills these techniques into a theory of harmony and form for the analysis of NES music.
+It then uses this theory to analyze five landmark scores of the NES era: Super Mario Bros., Dragon Warrior, Metroid, Mega Man 2, and Silver Surfer.
+Both theory and analysis are scaffolded by a detailed description of the NES hardware and its attendant constraints, highlighting the ever-evolving dialogue between technology, commercial demand, and artistic sensibility that characterizes video game music of the 1980s and 1990s.

 Urban Music Governance